Last Updated on July 8, 2021 by the staff of TheAllElectricLawn

-A snow blower has a vacuum or propeller chute attached at the top that blows snow away in a narrow spray.
-There is a spinning auger at the bottom that feeds snow into the tube.
-Some electric snow blowers operate at a standard speed while more expensive models allow you to adjust the vacuum’s power.
+A snow blower has a spinning auger or paddle at the bottom that feeds snow into the tube or chute attached at the top that blows snow away in a narrow spray.
+Some electric snow blowers operate at a standard speed while more expensive models allow you to adjust the augers speed power.

 Read up the instructions manual that came with the snow blower so that you know where all the gears and buttons are.
 It will also include proper maintenance and cleaning instructions that will help you extend its life.

 Electric snow blowers are lightweight and offer moderate power.
 They are a good option when you are looking to clear away snow that is no more than a couple of feet deep.

 Single Stage Snow Blower- Most modern single stage electric snow blowers have an intake height of around 12″ and a width around 21″.
 They are intended for light snow and in reality while the intake is larger the single stage snow blower will work best where the snow is 6 inches deep or less.
 You should have no issue clearing paths or smaller driveways.

 Dual Stage Snow Blower- Dual stage electric snow blowers have an intake height of around 20″ and a width of 24″.
 These two-stage snow blowers can clear heavy snow much easier.
 They have the power to clear heavy snowfall that is much deeper.
 They can also clear larger areas faster.